alexnodeland/alexnodeland/README.md

 ---

-For more about how I work see:
+For more about how I work, see:

 - [My AI Engineering Workspace](https://github.com/alexnodeland/ai-engineering-workspace)
 - [My notetaking workspace](https://github.com/alexnodeland/obsidian-vault-template)